Before the Interview

 - Occupational Outlook Handbook

-- Career Coach (Information for Orange, Osceola, and Seminole counties only)
+- Career Center (Information for Orange, Osceola, and Seminole counties only)

 When evaluating your potential salary, also consider benefits such as health insurance, wellness, paid time off, bonuses, professional development training/continuing education, tuition reimbursement, child care and relocation expenses.